-NTST 661/861 Selected Exegesis of the Gospels (3)
+NTST 661 / 861 Selected Exegesis of the Gospels

 An in-depth study of one Gospel which will be announced in advance, from historical, literary, and theological perspectives.
-May be repeated for credit focusing on a different Gospel.
-Prerequisite: <a href="https://www.ntstance.com/ntstance/ntsta
+May be repeated for credit with different content.
+Prerequisite: NTST 640 Greek Readings (may be taken concurrently).

-NTST 671/871 Exegesis of the Book of Revelation (3)
+NTST 671/871 Exegesis of the Book of Revelation

-An exegetical study of the book of Revelation.
-The course constitutes a chapter-by-chapter study utilizing all the tools of exegesis including linguistic and syntactical analyses of the book in its original language.
+An exceptical study of the book of Revelation.
+The course constitutes a chapter-bychapter study utilizing all the tools of exegesis including linguistic and syntactical analyses of the book in its original language.
 The theology of individual portions of the book as well as of the book as a whole will also be considered.
 Prerequisite NTST 640 Greek Readings (may be taken concurrently).